 So, what is behavioral tracking, and how does it help brands?
 Let’s find out!

 What is Behavioral Tracking?

-In most simple terms, behavioral tracking is a way of gaining information about users’ browsing habits.
+In most simple terms, it is a way of gaining information about users’ browsing habits.
 The data collected from their Internet and social media searches helps brands process data more efficiently and create more effective campaigns.

 Behavioral tracking is an essential component of every successful business.
-Companies that use behavioral tracking gain invaluable insights into their customers’ online behavior, which their competitors can’t access.
+Companies that use it gain invaluable insights into their customers’ online behavior, which their competitors can’t access.
 The digital world is a competitive one — advertisers need to do everything they can to get ahead of the competition.